 Duration: Apprx.
 2 hours to 5 hours depending on the difficulty level.

-A Northern Lights chase
+Things to do in Tromso – A Northern Lights chase

-Everyone pays a visit to chase the fleeting lights.
-And they can be very unpredicatble.
-I chose a place wherein I did not need to chase them and only had to step out of my lodge for a sighting.
+I chose a place where I did not need to chase them and only had to step out of my lodge for a sighting.
 Very convenient and in fact it was even cheaper.

 This is because every chase costs about a £100 pounds and sightings can’t be guaranteed.
 I saw the lights 2 times out of the 7 nights I was in Norway.
 More about that here.